IllyrianGod/KingdomsAndEmpires/README.md

 # KingdomsAndEmpires

-It is not allowed to redistribute this product in any way
+It is not allowed to redistribute this product in any way!